rdbisme/ascii-nozzle/README.md

-A simple ASCII Art of a rocket nozzle.
+ASCII art of rocket nozzles

 ```
           _